 Blacklisting methods: Article ME020084

-You can stop messages from invalid domains by enabling the Reject mail if sender address is from an invalid domain option in SMTP security properties.
-This setting will validate the existence of a mail/return path DNS records for the domain name of the message sender address.
-This also helps validate that authenticity of the sender address.
+Incoming messages from remote mail servers that are from invalid domains can be prevented by enabling the option 'Sender email domain must be local or resolvable through DNS' within the SMTP propeties under the 'Security' tab.
+This setting will validate the existence of a mail/return path DNS records for the domain of the message sender address.
+This also helps validate the authenticity of the sender address.

-Yes.
-Some third-party spam utilities are listed here: Article ME020344
+Third-party utilities for filtering spam are listed here: Article ME020344

 Information regarding Bayesian filtering can be found here: Article ME020346